Become a FARR-Certified Recovery Residence

 -

-Within seven days, you'll receive instructions to complete fingerprinting and screening.
+Within seven days, FARR will initiate the background screening, and you'll receive instructions to complete fingerprinting and screening.

 -